-These can be organisations such as a regional body, local authority, school coordinating body, social enterprise, or Multi Academy Trust.
-Or a school/college who can act as an applicant on behalf of other sending organisations.
+Lead organisations or coordinating organisations can be organisations such as a regional body, local authority, school coordinating body, social enterprise, a Multi Academy Trust or a school/college who can act as an applicant on behalf of other sending organisations.
 Consortium applications must include at least one school or college active in the field of primary to upper secondary education.
 Coordinating organisations must explain their role, obligations and relationship with the organisations sending pupils in the application form.